bem-site/bem-method/method/index/index.en.md

   1. Design of the website can change at any time, we must be ready for this
   2. HTML/CSS code is developing together with the design, ready to its changes
-  3. Programmer and front-end developers are working together on the website codebase, contributing to the each other code
+  3. Programmer and front-end developers are working together on the website codebase, contributing to each other's code

 ### The conditions of the methodology emergence
 BEM-methodology was developed at [Yandex](http://company.yandex.com)